 4) What Age Do I Have To Be?
-You have to be at least 18 years old to teach English abroad and, middle-eastern countries aside, there is no maximum age – hence me trying to convince my mother of the merits of teaching abroad
+You have to be at least 18 years old to teach English abroad and, middle-eastern countries aside, there is no maximum age – hence me trying to convince my mother of the merits of teaching abroad!

 6) Can I Bring My Friends/Partners etc With Me?
-If your friends/partner want to work within the TEFL field then more often than not the school will give you both jobs, they figure that a happy teacher is less likely to quit – so yes, this is a distinct possibility
+If your friends/partner want to work within the TEFL field then more often than not the school will give you both jobs, they figure that a happy teacher is less likely to quit – so yes, this is a distinct possibility.

 12) What Are Typical Working Conditions?
 Hugely dependent on the school or university.
 It can range from air-conditioned lecture halls with electronic white boards to wooden huts in 40 degree heat and 50 students!
-Just make sure you know what your getting yourself into before you commit
+Just make sure you know what your getting yourself into before you commit to a year contract.

 16) Can I Make A Career Out Of This?
-Absolutely!
+Absolutely.
 And you can earn some serious cash too, there are loads of further qualifications available out there, Masters, PHD’s, DELTAs etc. all of which nudge you up the TEFL food chain and allow you to earn serious western wages in every country in the world